ByAUJay

 Technical Architecture & Features

-- Proprietary Platform & Smart Contracts: Uses ERC-721 tokens with built-in royalties, ensuring artist earnings on secondary sales.
+- Proprietary Platform & Smart Contracts: They work with ERC-721 tokens that have built-in royalties, so artists can continue to earn from their work even in secondary sales.

-- Secondary Market & Auctions: Supports both fixed-price sales and live auctions, often with premium bidding features.
+- Secondary Market & Auctions: You can find both fixed-price sales and live auctions here, often featuring some cool premium bidding options.

-- Ecosystem & Partnerships: Collaborates with major art institutions, galleries, and collectors to boost legitimacy.
+- Ecosystem & Partnerships: SuperRare teams up with big-name art institutions, galleries, and collectors to enhance its credibility in the art world.

 Best Practices

-- Leverage the Platform’s Ecosystem: Participate in exclusive collaborations and events to enhance visibility.
+- Make the Most of the Platform: Join in on special collaborations and events to boost your visibility.

 Strategic Considerations for Decision-Makers